-(3) Renewal of District Sponsorship: Upon first and second reissue of the International Visiting Teacher License, a district must provide a statement of renewed sponsorship that includes confirmation that:
+(e) Upon renewal of the International Visiting Teacher License, a district must provide a new letter of sponsorship that includes confirmation that:

-(a) All assignments of the licensed teacher will remain within the scope the subject-matter endorsements on the license; and
+(A) All assignments of the licensed teacher will remain within the scope the subject-matter endorsements on the license; and

-(b) The plan for supervision and mentoring remains in place.
-The statement must update the name of the mentor if appropriate.
+(B) The plan for supervision and mentoring remains in place.
+The letter must update the name of the mentor if appropriate.

-(4) Term of Licensure: Terms of Licensure: The International Visiting Teacher License is valid for one year and can be reissued up to two times for a total of three years (plus time to June 30 if needed) on the license.
+(3) Term of Licensure: The International Visiting Teacher License is valid for one year and is renewable up to two times in accordance with subsection (6) of this rule.